BasedTools/pyBaseSwap/docs/README.md

 def getUSDPriceOf_(tokenAddress)
 ```

-Fetches the USD price of a specified token (raw Wei format).
+Fetches the ETH price of a specified token (raw Wei format).

 **Arguments**: